• Skip to primary navigation

 This spice rub and glaze also work beautifully on other cuts of meat.
 You can use it for pork roast or on a chicken.

-Another tip is do not throw out the bone from the ham.
-It makes the most delicious addition to homemade beans or to collard greens with ham.
+Another tip is not to throw out the bone from the ham.
+It makes the most delicious addition to homemade beans.

 Make sure you cook your ham to an internal temperature of 140 degrees.
 Although cured hams are already cooked, you still want to make sure you heat the ham all the way through to a safe internal temperature.